SubhashPeshwa/ELJiffy/README.md

 # ELJiffy

-A lightweight ETL (Not ELT) package built on pure Python aiming to replace clunky cloud ETL tools like ADF
+A lightweight EL (Not ELT, Not ETL) package built on pure Python, aiming to migrate files and replace clunky cloud ETL tools like ADF